 Whilst inevitably having to deal with some significant changes - from the Director of the school, through the school staff and at the Governors' level - Universal American School cannot be faulted for its focus on the delivery of a strong US curriculum at all levels of the school, enhanced by the IB programmes.
 There are still a large number of schools - particularly north of the Creek, that are American in name only, and still have a long way to go to offer the quality of education that UAS delivers.
 This places UAS in the top tier of US curriculum schools in Dubai - and ahead of many more.

-Students applying for PreKG, KGI, and KGII must have an interview with a KG teacher.
-Students applying for grades 1 to 11 must take an assessment test in Maths and English.
+Students applying for PreKG, KGI, and KGII attend a play-based assessment.
+Students applying for grades 1 to 11 take an assessment test in Maths and English.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.